 4.3.2 An FMI may have arrangements in place with third-party institutions, including affiliated entities, to address uncovered liquidity shortfalls.
-Such tools may vary in their degree of reliability and be similar to forms of liquidity discussed in Principle 7.
-Forms of liquidity that would qualify as supplementary liquidity may be useful in some scenarios, such as those where an FMI or market conditions are not highly stressed.27 However, these less reliable forms of liquidity may not represent sufficient tools to address uncovered shortfalls in extreme but plausible market conditions.
+Such tools may vary in their degree of reliability and be similar to forms of liquidity discussed in Principle 7 KC 6 as supplementary liquidity.
+Forms of liquidity that would qualify as supplementary liquidity may be useful in some scenarios, such as those where an FMI or market conditions are not highly stressed.30 However, these less reliable forms of liquidity may not represent sufficient tools to address uncovered shortfalls in extreme but plausible market conditions.
 Hence, a recovery plan that contains such tools should also contain tools that will be effective in highly stressed environments.